techartorg/TAO-Wiki/README.md

 - The github page can be found on [https://techartorg.github.io/TAO-Wiki/](https://techartorg.github.io/TAO-Wiki/)

 ### Advanced edit with Obsidian
+⚠️ Obsidian settings & installed plugins are committed, carefull when editing them ⚠️

 1. fork and clone this repo
 2. install [Obsidian](https://obsidian.md/)
 3. Open the repo folder with obsidian.